Accounting Academy

 Those who successfully complete this seminar should obtain a solid understanding of each of the following:

-• Measurement focus and basis of accounting
+• Define measurement focus and basis of accounting

-• Component units
+• Identify component units

 Who Will Benefit